 - Take pictures of the scene.
-If you are in a safe spot and can take photos of the scene without the risk of getting injured or disrupting traffic anymore, be sure to do so.
+Take photos of the scene if there is no risk of injury or traffic disruption.
 Document damage and car position.

 - Contact insurance.
 Regardless of the fault, it is very important to call your insurance company and report your accident.
 It is a common misconception that you don’t need to contact your insurance company if the accident wasn’t your fault.
 This is not the case, though, and your insurance needs to be notified, regardless of fault.

 - Don’t panic.
-This should probably be listed right after checking yourself and your passengers for potential injuries.
 Accidents are stressful no matter how big or small.
 As hard as it may be, try to stay calm and don’t panic.
 It’s easier to get all the information you need from those involved and the police if you are not panicking.
 Take a few deep breaths, count to ten, and repeat if necessary.

 Once you’ve made it home safely from the scene, consider contacting one of our car accident attorneys here at Habush Habush & Rottier for further guidance with your situation.

 Attorney Jason J. Knutson